aws-samples/non-profit-blockchain/ngo-rest-api/README.md

 The RESTful API is a Node.js application that uses the Fabric SDK to interact with the Fabric chaincode and exposes the chaincode functions as REST APIs.
-This allows loose coupling between the UI application and the underlying Fabric chaincode.
+This allows loose coupling between the UI application and the underlying Fabric network.

-## The REST API Server on the Fabric client node
+## Pre-requisites
 For the Fabric workshop, the REST API server will run on the Fabric client node.

 From Cloud9, SSH into the Fabric client node.
 The key (i.e. the .PEM file) should be in your home directory.